The ski industry is small

 I advocate for some changes to the ski industry, but I believe it will be stronger in the long run.
 Good instructors will always add value to the experience, but we probably won’t need nearly as many as we have today.

-I would be very happy to speak with resort owners, ski teachers, and journalists about these concepts.
+I would be very happy to speak with resort owners, resort designers, ski teachers, and journalists about these concepts.

 I’m David Siegel, and this is solely my opinion.
 I am responsible for any errors, but I am not responsible for your safety.
 If you see something I should fix, if you want me to remove a video that isn’t mine, or if you want to hire me to ski behind you all day shouting “Boots together, forward!” just get in touch.